mrcgndr/weathercrawler/README.md

 # Weathercrawler

-Automatic weather data extraction from http://wttr.in
+Automatic extraction and processing framework for weather data from [wttr.in](http://wttr.in)

 ## Installation